jezzzm/raizsight/README.md

 # raizsight

-automate imports of daily confirmation from Raiz into sharesight
+Automate imports of daily confirmations from Raiz into Sharesight